 Blackened Tilapia Tacos and Radish Slaw

 The taco game in the Macheesmo home is strong to quite strong.
 This is known.
 The truth is that in my house we love damn near any taco.
 It can be a simple beef and cheese situation or something more complicated.
 If it’s in a tortilla, there probably won’t be leftovers.
+These Blackened Tilapia Tacos with Slaw and Avocado Cream Sauce are one of my favorite light tacos.

 While those tacos are smooth and buttery, these guys will punch you in the face.
 They are coated in a nice layer of a homemade blackened spice that almost crunches when you bite into it.
 It’s a new fish taco game, for sure.